chaitykundu/Simple_Rag_Project/README.md

  📄 RAG-Powered PDF Chatbot with Streamlit

-A lightweight Retrieval-Augmented Generation (RAG) app built with **Streamlit** that lets users upload PDF documents, search and query over their content, and get smart answers powered by **Gemini Pro / Gemini Flash**.
+A lightweight Retrieval-Augmented Generation (RAG) app built with **Streamlit** that lets users upload PDF documents, search and query over their content, and get smart answers powered by **Gemini Flash**.

----

 ## 🚀 Features